5% Off Your First Order! Use Code 'FIVE' at Checkout!

 There is no better way to enjoy a gin than in a traditional gin glass.
 But don’t just take our word for it… the large bowl shape of a gin glass is scientifically proven to make your drink taste better!
 In fact, it’s specifically designed to enhance the aromas of the gin.

-So you’ve picked your gin, your mixer and you’ve got your glass complete with garnish.
-Now is the time to get tasting
+So you’ve picked your gin, add tonic or your mixer and you’ve got your glass complete with garnish such as citrus peel.
+Now is the time to get tasting and enjoy gin.

-The best way to taste your gin is to swirl it around in the glass before you take the first swig.
+The best way to taste your gin is to swirl your glass vigorously before you take the first swig.
 This will help mix the different aromas and oils within the gin and will create a beautiful, herbally scent.
-Take a deep breath in and enjoy the different smells.
+Take a deep breath, breathe gently and properly smell the drink and enjoy the tasting experience.

 It's usually a good idea to keep score of the gin you're tasting so that you can easily refer to what flavour was your favourite and have a record for the next time you want to buy a new bottle.

-Check out the Awesome Hamper Company’s full range of gin hampers and gin tasting sets by clicking on the link below.
+Check out the Awesome Hamper Company’s full range of gin hampers and gin tasting sets by clicking on the link below so that you can continue to enjoy drinking gin.
 Happy gin tasting!

 Also in News